 Get the biggest bang for your buck with these high-impact yet inexpensive plants.

 To-Go Coffee Cup to Water Plants

 A clean to-go coffee cup with a lid makes an excellent watering can.
 The hole in the lid is the perfect size for pouring the water slowly, so you don’t overwater your plants.
-This quick watering can is especially useful for plants such as aloe vera and cacti that don’t require much water.
-Or for office plants, as clean to-go coffee cups with lids are usually readily available.
+This quick watering can is especially useful for plants such as aloe vera and cacti that don’t require much water, as well as office plants.
 Be sure to wash the cup and lid thoroughly before reusing it as a watering can.

 Coffee Filter Dirt Stopper